Equity Scholarship applications for mid year 2018

 You must also provide documentary proof of any partnership or trust income entered.

-If you are offered a scholarship you will be notified by your university after the census date (31 March).
-Equity Scholarship offers will be made from mid-April 2018.
+If you are offered a scholarship you will be notified by your university after the census date (31 August).
+Equity Scholarship offers will be made from mid-September 2018.

 Applicants who do not receive a scholarship offer will be notified by their university or SATAC in the weeks after offers are made.